"Thank you for the obligatory cameo."

 - Even more weird, Secretary of the Navy Ray Mabus in late 2009 made an apperance on NCIS while not playing himself.

-- Brad Garrett, better known as Robert Barone carried a short lived series called Till Death, in which in one episode he's trying to apologize to his wife in an Italian restaurant, causing Ray Romano to turn around from his table and go "C'Mon lady, what more do you want!?".
+- Brad Garrett, better known as Robert Barone carried a series called 'Til Death, in which in one episode he's trying to apologize to his wife in an Italian restaurant, causing Ray Romano to turn around from his table and go "C'Mon lady, what more do you want!?".
 His wife asks "Who was that?"
 "Looks like someone I used to work with."

 - In an episode of The Big Bang Theory, Raj is excited about appearing on People Magazine and brags about it to a random guy sited on his back to him at a bar.
 But the random guy turns out to be Charlie Sheen.
 He says: "Call me when you get the cover."

 - In "The Toast Derivation", Sheldon boasts that LeVar Burton will be at a party he's throwing because he sent him a tweet asking him to come.
 In the episode's stinger, he actually shows up, but is freaked out by the other guests (one of whom is wearing only a towel) Karaoke-ing "I'm Walking On Sunshine" and leaves before anyone notices him.